Search This Blog

 Silk Market

 I stepped out from the airport with a huge smile on my face observing people, places and the beautiful climate, it was completely different from Singapore (was starting to enjoy 0 degree to -2 degree).
-After sending my luggage to the hotel, Scott and I went to dinner and visited the Silk Market to buy some warm clothing to wear during my 5 day visit to Beijing.
+After dropping off my luggage at the hotel, Scott and I went for dinner and visited the Silk Market to buy some warm clothing to wear during my 5 day visit to Beijing.

-In the evening we stopped by the "Hard Rock Cafe" and enjoyed several watching the Filipino band rock the house.
-We also took the opportunity to enjoy a few great drinks.....they were completely awesome, hmmm drink prices....well, you be the judge...;)
+In the evening we stopped by the "Hard Rock Cafe" and enjoyed watching the Filipino band rock the house.
+We also took the opportunity to enjoy a few great drinks.

 Summer Palace

 We spent several hours in this park; the park is huge, with lots of temples and spectacular architecture.
-Summer palace is good for a day out with lots to do for every taste.
-You can spend your time at the art galleries (some awesome ceramics, calligraphy, woodwork, jade-art and paintings are on display) or the markets and souvenir shops.
+Summer Palace is good for a day out with lots to do for every taste.
+You can spend your time at the art galleries (ceramics, calligraphy, woodwork, jade-art and paintings are on display) or the markets and souvenir shops.

 Forbidden City